-There is a vast array of collections and sub-collections to choose from, with appreciation for the rarity and quality of the coins weighing in the same as in an American collection.
-But we’ve done the heavy lifting for you by determining the potential nature of sets in addition to considering the current market value to keep your wallet and your conscience at ease, so all you have to do is decide which period of ancient history you want to be a part of.
+There is a vast array of collections and sub-collections to choose from, with an appreciation for the rarity and quality of the coins weighing in the same as in an American collection.
+But we’ve done the heavy lifting for you by determining the potential nature of sets in addition to considering the current market value to keep your wallet and your conscience at ease, so all you have to do is decide which period of ancient coin collecting history you want to be a part of.

 Choosing Quality Examples